 SUMMARY: The Open Meetings Act permits public bodies to close their meetings to the public in special circumstances outlined in §3-305 of the Act and to carry out administrative functions exempted by §3-103 of the Act.
-The Board of Regents will now vote to reconvene in closed session.
+The Board of Regents' Committee on Education Policy and Student Life will now vote to reconvene in closed session.
 As required by law, the vote on the closing of the session will be recorded.
 A written statement of the reason(s) for closing the meeting, including a citation of the authority under §3-305 and a listing of the topics to be discussed, is available for public review.

-It is possible that an issue could arise during a closed session that the Board determines should be discussed in open session or added to the closed session agenda for discussion.
-In that event, the Board would reconvene in open session to discuss the open session topic or to vote to reconvene in closed session to discuss the additional closed session topic.
+It is possible that an issue could arise during a closed session that the Committee determines should be discussed in open session or added to the closed session agenda for discussion.
+In that event, the Committee would reconvene in open session to discuss the open session topic or to vote to reconvene in closed session to discuss the additional closed session topic.